-We've provided a general list of closing costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you complete your loan application.
+We've provided a general list of these costs below, but we will give you a specific list of closing costs, with amounts, soon after you have completed your application.
 At Abundance Home Mortgage, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.

 Standard Closing Costs